fastbill/go-request/README.md

 ```

 ## Defaults
-* All `2xx` response codes are treated as success, all other codes lead to an error being returned
+* All `2xx` response codes are treated as success, all other codes lead to an error being returned, if you want to check for a specific response code set `ExpectedResponseCode` in the parameters
 * If an HTTPError is returned it contains the response body as message if there was one
 * The request package takes care of closing the response body after sending the request
 * The http client does not follow redirects
-* The http client timeout is set to 30 seconds
+* The http client timeout is set to 30 seconds, use the `Timeout` parameter in case you want to define a different timeout for one of the requests
 * `Accept` and `Content-Type` request header are set to `application/json` and can be overwritten via the Headers parameter

 ## Streaming